dtcenter/MET/met/docs/Users_Guide/installation.rst

 The scripts/ directory contains test scripts that are run by make test after MET has been successfully built, and a directory of sample configuration files used in those tests located in the scripts/config/ subdirectory.
 The output from the test scripts in this directory will be written to the out/ directory.
 Users are encouraged to copy sample configuration files to another location and modify them for their own use.

 The share/met/Rscripts directory contains a handful of sample R scripts, include plot_tcmpr.R, which provides graphic utilities for MET-TC.
-For more information on the graphics capabilities, see Section :ref:`TC-Stat-tool-example` of this User's Guide.
+For more information on the graphics capabilities, see :numref:`TC-Stat-tool-example` of this User's Guide.

 .. _Install_Building-the-MET: